bicCluster/learning-cluster/README.md

 There are two ways, which is DHCP and static IP, to setup connection between `losalamos` and the other threes machine `alpha`, `beta` and `gamma`.
 Static IP is easier and safer, so the following step instruction is based on static IP method.
 If you want to use DHCP, please refer to the instruction below the `Steps` part.
 ### Steps

 1. Connect servers physically, through the switch and network adapter ports on each machine.
+That is, connect the gray ethernet cables from each machine to the switch (small white box at the top corner of the server rack).
 2. Start from the `losalamos`.
 Configure `eth0` in the file `/etc/network/interfaces`, using the command line `sudo vim /etc/network/interfaces`.
 The content would be
 ```
     auto eth0